idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/LAROMANCE.md

 While `LAROMANCEStressUpdateBase` contains the necessary algorithms contained to evaluate the ROM, the material specific `LAROMANCE` data is contained in inherited classes.
-Within the `tensor_mechanics` module, a test object `SS316HLAROMANCEStressUpdateTest` is included as an example of how a ROM can be formulated.
-Note that `SS316HLAROMANCEStressUpdateTest` is only a test object located in `tensor_mechanics/test/src/`, and is not actively updated nor validated, but rather included in order to verify the math contained in `LAROMANCEStressUpdateBase`.
+Within the `solid_mechanics` module, a test object `SS316HLAROMANCEStressUpdateTest` is included as an example of how a ROM can be formulated.
+Note that `SS316HLAROMANCEStressUpdateTest` is only a test object located in `solid_mechanics/test/src/`, and is not actively updated nor validated, but rather included in order to verify the math contained in `LAROMANCEStressUpdateBase`.
 The material specific ROMs provided in specific MOOSE applications should be utilized, which consists of the input limits, input transformations, and Legendre polynomials.
 Derived classes must overwrite